nicholas-vogt/modeling-march-madness/readme.md

 ### A four-part series by Nick Vogt
 ###### Repo is updated through _Workshop 3: Model Selection_.
 The next workshop will be posted in early April.

-Join [me](http://nicholas-vogt.github.io/home) and [MSU Data Science](http://msudatascience.com/) in modeling march madness entirely in Python!
+Join me and [MSU Data Science](http://msudatascience.com/) in modeling march madness entirely in Python!

-If you have any feedback or run into any problems, you can [find me on twitter](twitter.com/vogt4nick).

 Learn how to scrape web pages to build your dataset and model the tournament in 4 parts:

 1. Web Scraping
 2. Data Mining and Feature Engineering
 3. Choosing a Model
 4. Model Evaluation

 At the end of this project, you will have a fully function model of the NCAA Basketball Tournament.
 Tweak it to your own needs and desires to beat up on your friends and co-workers in a tourney pool.

+If you have any feedback or run into any problems, you can [find me on twitter](twitter.com/vogt4nick).

 ## Quick Start